Gayatri230/loan-default-prediction-boosting/README.md

 ->Project Title

-Loan Default Prediction using Bagging and Boosting Techniques
+Loan Default Prediction using Boosting Techniques

-* Project Description (PASTE THIS)
+* Project Description

 In this project, I built a machine learning model to predict loan approval outcomes using real-world financial data.